 The Ohio Revised Code provides statutory authority requiring public employers to fund postretirement health care through their contributions to OPERS.
 When funding is approved by OPERS' board of trustees, a portion of each employer's contribution to OPERS is set aside to fund OPERS health care plans.
 Employer contribution rates are expressed as a percentage of the covered payroll of active members.
-In 2018 and 2017, local employer units contributed at a rate of 14 percent of covered payroll.
+In 2019 and 2018, local employer units contributed at a rate of 14 percent of covered payroll.
 This is the maximum employer contribution rate permitted by the Ohio Revised Code.
 Active member contributions do not fund postretirement healthcare benefits.

 Each year, the OPERS board of trustees determines the portion of the employer contribution rate that will be set aside for funding of postemployment healthcare benefits.
-The portion of employer contributions allocated to health care for members in the traditional pension and combined plans was 0 and 1 percent in years 2018 and 2017, respectively, as recommended by the OPERS' actuary.
+The portion of employer contributions allocated to health care for members in the traditional pension and combined plans was 0 percent in years 2019 and 2018, as recommended by the OPERS' actuary.
 The OPERS board of trustees is also authorized to establish rules for the retiree, or their surviving beneficiaries, to pay a portion of the healthcare benefits provided.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.
-The employer contribution as a percentage of covered payroll deposited into the RMA for member-directed plan participants was 4.0 percent for years 2018 and 2017.
+The employer contribution as a percentage of covered payroll deposited into the RMA for member-directed plan participants was 4.0 percent for years 2019 and 2018.

-The portion of the employer contributions that was made to fund other postemployment benefits (OPEB) for 2018 and 2017 was approximately \$0 and \$16,830, respectively.
+No portion of the employer contributions in years 2019 and 2018 was made to fund other postemployment benefits (OPEB).
 There are no postemployment benefits provided by The Port other than those provided through OPERS.